 Solihull has 2 main rivers - the River Cole and the River Blythe - which are the responsibility of the Environment Agency.
 Plus there are many water courses which are the responsibility of SMBC or private land owners.
 Ed Bradford showed a map of the affected areas - the South West of the Borough plus Olton.
 Several areas in Dickens Heath, Cheswick Green and Tidbury Green were flooded - in Dickens Heath this included Griffin Lane, Beech Lane and Tythe Barn Lane.
+Land owners are responsible for watercourses on their land - SMBC just enforce if action is necessary, the Environment Agency do likewise with the main rivers.

 SMBC officers have been speaking to residents with a lot of historical knowledge of the area.
-Councillor Doreen Wright added that long term residents of the area know that there has been flooding around Beech Lane for the past 70 years and this has not been addressed.
+Councillor Doreen Wright added that long term residents of the area know that there has been flooding at the crossroads of Birchy Leasowes Lane, Dickens Heath Rd and Cleobury Lane for the past 70 years and this has not been addressed.

 Nick Page said that the May 27th storm has been assessed as a 1 in 800 years rain episode, but with climate change - do the drainage systems put in by developers need to be improved?
 The answer is yes in his view.
 This was a pluvial flood - there was no time to use sandbags, it was too intense.
 Residents commented that the drainage systems in Dickens Heath are not fit for purpose, that Dickens Heath is built on boulder clay which means that there is lying water and it is regularly flooded.
 There has been far more development than the current drainage systems were meant to deal with.
 They asked if Mr Page could give an undertaking that no more houses would be built?
-Nick Page said he couldn't as it is the politicians who make such decisions through planning and Council processes.
+Nick Page said he couldn't because it is the politicians who make such decisions through planning and Council processes.

-Discussions moved on to Cornwood House - which filled up like a bath during the floods.
+Discussions moved on to Cornwood House - which filled up like a bath in the floods.
 If the drains are overwhelmed by rain and back up - then manholes will lift, and water can come back up through sinks and toilets.